-- .05 The following are examples of positions that generally should be considered auditor's specialists:

-- Statistician (with audit sampling experience)
+- statistician (with audit sampling experience),

-- Audit sampling specialist
+- audit sampling specialist,

-- Legal counsel
+- legal counsel,

-- Information technology specialist6
+- information technology specialist,8

-- Actuary (for insurance and pension audits)
+- actuary (for insurance and pension audits),

-- Economist

-- Financial analyst
+- economist,

+- financial analyst, and

-- Environmental specialist
+- environmental specialist.

 - .06 In many cases, distinguishing between expertise in accounting or auditing and expertise in another field will be straightforward, even when this involves a specialized area of accounting or auditing.
 The table below highlights some examples (AU-C 620.A2).